cognomicslab/cognomicslab.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

 Our lab is part of the [Department of Psychology and Behavioral Sciences](http://www.psych.zju.edu.cn/), at the [Zhejiang University](https://www.zju.edu.cn/).
-We are currently located on the 10th floor of the Main Building (教学主楼) at the Xixi campus.
+We are currently located on the 10th floor of the Main Building (教学主楼) at the Xixi campus in Hangzhou, China.

 {%
   include link.html